jonahmajumder/flash/README.md

 ## FEATURES AND IMPROVEMENTS I HOPE TO IMPLEMENT
 - [ ] better graphic design
 - [ ] ability to write ignored comments in text file
+- [ ] pictures associated with vocab, and the ability to prompt with them
 - [X] reverse testing (show definition, require term)
 - [ ] pausing and resuming capabilities, while testing
 - [ ] done page with stats